mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 ### Typed Result Execution

-You can infer the scalar resultset in any .NET CLR type via [ExecuteQuery](/operation/executequery) operation.
+You can infer the single-column resultsets in any .NET CLR type via [ExecuteQuery](/operation/executequery) operation.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))